Learning Whole-Body Humanoid Locomotion via Motion Generation and Motion Tracking: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by NCCR Automation, the NSERC Discovery Grant (RGPIN-2015-04843) and ETH AI Center.
+This work was supported in part by NCCR Automation, the NSERC Discovery Grant (RGPIN-2015-04843), RobotX AHL project, and ETH AI Center.
 The authors gratefully acknowledge Changan Chen, Ryan Batke, Yihan Wang, and Zhihao Cao for their valuable assistance with this project and the hardware experiments.